tonysm/mytwitter/README.md

 ## installation

-Remember to set the AllowOverride to All, and the VirtualHosto has to point to the public directory
+Remember to set the AllowOverride to All, and the VirtualHost has to point to the public directory